darasus/ai-blog/content/the-top-10-most-popular-cat-names.md

   hostility.
 We’ve scoured various naming guides and resources to find examples of most common names and variations of them.
 Here are some adorable and unusual cat names and some funny cat names.
+intro: >-
+  Cats are one of the most popular pets in the world and an astounding number of cat owners consider their feline friends to be members of the family.

+  The popularity of cats as house pets has helped create a thriving market for products and services geared specifically toward them.
+The internet is packed with websites, blogs, forums and other online resources that cater to cat lovers and cat owners.
+In addition to information about nutrition, vaccination and general care, these sites are full of useful tips regarding all aspects of owning a cat.
+One of the most common questions we see is related to naming new kittens.
+With so many different breeds and variations in color and pattern, it can sometimes be difficult coming up with names that fit your particular cat’s personality or heritage.
 ---

 ## Introduction